Mediation in Exeter, Devon with a Civil, Commercial, Community and Workplace Mediator.

 What can you expect?

-A mediator is an independent and neutral person who does not make judgements, but who enables a process to help find resolution in a positive and straightforward way, without spiralling costs.
+A mediator is an independent facilitator who enables a process to help find resolution to disputes, without spiralling costs.

 If you have legal representation, your solicitor or lawyer will (with your agreement) approve mediation as a step you want to take.
 They can explain to you how the process works, but can also arrange a call with me to talk you through what will happen.

 I achieved Registered Mediator status in 2024, having graduated from Associate Mediator status.
 I trained with the London School of Mediation, and have a PhD from the University of Exeter.
-I’ve got over 20 years of experience working to problem solve and help others find solutions.
-This led me to the field of mediation.
-My other experience include policy, shared resources, development of organisations and consultancy around learning and development.
-I also have significant experience working with educational establishments, charities, churches, other faith organisations, further and higher education, and the live music industry.
+I have over 20 years of experience of problem solving, and supporting people and organisations to find solutions.
+Outside of mediation, my skills include policy writing, creating learning resources, the development of new organisations and consultancy around learning and development.
+I also have significant experience working with educational establishments, charities, churches, other faith organisations, heritage charities, foundations and businesses, further and higher education, and the live music industry.

-Mediation can take place in a number of different ways.
+Because mediation can take place in a number of different ways, there are multiple potential methods available.
 This can include an in-person meeting, within an online space with platforms such as Zoom and Microsoft Teams, via telephone conference, and across a number of rooms within a building.
-I can either recommend locations or fit in with the wishes of participants.
-Travel is possible, and I can work at short notice.
+Correspondingly, I can either recommend locations or fit in with the wishes of participants.
+Furthermore, travel is possible, and I can work at short notice.

 Please do get in touch

-To find out more about the standards that I hold myself to, as a mediator, please visit the https://civilmediation.org/ and https://womacc.org/mediators-green-pledge/
+To find out more about the standards that I hold myself to as a mediator, please visit the Civil Mediation Council and World Mediators Alliance on Climate Change – Green Pledge websites.